 The sixth day of Devi Paksha marks the auspicious beginning of Durga Puja in Bengal.
 On the ‘Bodhon’ or first day, Goddess Durga is welcomed on earth along with her family.

 This day is the most sacred day of Durga Puja as Maa Durga is believed to enter and awaken the idol when priests perform rituals through the chanting of religious mantras.
 The devotees start the morning with Pushpanjali.
-They take holy bath and observe fast before offering Pushpanjali.
+They take a holy bath and observe fast before offering Pushpanjali.
 With fresh flowers in hand, they recite the mantra, offer flowers to the feet of the Goddess.

 The main attraction of the day is Kumari Puja.
-If you want to see the auspicious awakening of Goddess Durga, you have to visit the Belur Math in West Bengal where a young teenaged girl is worshiped by the devotees as the incarnation of Maa Durga.
+If you want to see the auspicious awakening of Goddess Durga, you have to visit the Belur Math in West Bengal where a young teenage girl is worshiped by the devotees as the incarnation of Maa Durga.

 Evening Aarti is performed with diyas, candles, and incense sticks.
 In the evening, Sandhi puja is performed at the end of Durga Ashtami and the beginning of Maha Navami.
 Sandhi Puja is one of the most important rituals during Durga Puja and is considered highly sacred.

 ‘Maha Aarti’ brings the formal end to religious customs.
 Cultural festivals and celebrations like music, dance, drama enthrall the audience throughout the night.
-On Maha Navami, the fast is broken by a major Bhog and Prasad is offered to Goddess Durga and shared amongst devotees.
+On Maha Navami, the fast is ended by a major Bhog and Prasad is offered to Goddess Durga and shared amongst devotees.

 Vijaya Dashami or Dussehra

 In Bengal, Goddess Durga bids adieu with Her family.
 Devotees join hands with dhakis in the precision and the idols are immersed in the water in the evening.
 Devotees share sweets with each other and celebrate by dancing.
-The evening is enriched by various cultural programs like art, drama, dance and music.
+The evening is enriched by various cultural programs like art, drama, dance, and music.